You’re Doing It:

 Book Launch | March 2026

 How do we become who we are?
 What forces—family, school, friendships, love, work, identity, and loss—shape our development and sense of self?
-Stages of Becoming is a deeply personal exploration of this question, merging memoir with psychoeducation.
+You’re Doing It: Stages of Becoming is a deeply personal exploration of this question, merging memoir with psychoeducation.
 Inspired by my graduate studies in mental health counseling at Northwestern University (Class of ’25), my favorite course, Human Growth & Development, and my quest to understand my habits, addictions, coping and defense mechanisms, and purpose, each chapter explores a stage of life through Erik Erikson’s psychosocial development theory, woven into my own life story.

 Growing up as one of ten siblings in a diverse, multicultural family, I navigated both chaos and connection.
 These experiences, along with struggles with dyslexia, abuse, loneliness, and a lifelong search for intimacy, autonomy, and purpose, shaped my understanding of self, love, and belonging.
 Stages of Becoming explores my journey—from a big family in Boston to the fashion industry in NYC, from an HR executive to a founder and future therapist—through the lens of Erikson’s eight stages of human development.
 By revisiting pivotal moments, I examine how past experiences shape present choices and future possibilities.